Up to 50% off sofas & mattresses — limited‑time deals.

 Undertone: the reason “neutral” isn’t always neutral

-• Put the swatch next to a true white sheet of paper.
+• Hold the swatch against a true white sheet of paper.

-Your eye is better at relative differences than absolute judgments.
+Your eye is better at reading differences side by side than in isolation.

 Value: how light or dark the sofa reads at a distance

-• How much visual “weight” the sofa has
+• how much visual weight the sofa carries

 Saturation: the difference between calm color and loud color

-• Choose muted, complex versions of the color (sage instead of emerald, dusty blue instead of cobalt).
+• Choose a quieter version of the hue, such as sage instead of emerald or dusty blue instead of cobalt.

 Lighting, Color Constancy, and Why Your Sofa Looks Different at Night